Welcome to the Fall Prevention Program!

 FREE Evidence-Based Fall Prevention Classes

 If you have fallen or are fearful of falling, consider reaching out to us to learn how to improve mobility and balance.
 Flyers for classes currently being offered are below.
-All classes are FREE and open to Ventura County residents 60 or older.
+All classes are FREE and open to Ventura County residents 60 or older and their spouses (even if under 60).
 For more information call (805) 477-7300 (option 6) or email Fall.Prevention.Program@ventura.org.

 Bingocize